 Other honorable mentions are Acronis True Image but lately, there have been some complaints with drives freezing especially the Crucial MX300.
 Stick with Macrium Reflect if you don’t want to use the Samsung Data Migration Tool.

 How to Install an SSD drive without a spare SATA cable or slot?

 If you are upgrading a laptop to a larger SSD your best bet is to use a USB to SATA cable connection.
 You can buy these for under $10 from Amazon or eBay.
 Or you can use an External USB HDD case to mount your SSD into.
 This will be a slightly slower process as you will be limited to USB 2 or preferably USB 3 speeds.

 Problems you may face in SSD upgrades

 Sometimes your computer may not recognize the new drive and will just show it as no drive installed.
-Quick and easy fix for this is to format the drive as NTFS and you should be good.
+A quick and easy fix for this is to format the drive as NTFS and you should be good.
 If you can’t format for some reason try searching for the drive in disk management